SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2024-12-16-kevin-shadowOfADoubt.md

 > I'M NOT BRINGING MORE CHILDREN INTO THIS.

-<br><i>She spoke quietly, but firmlyk, with a resigned finality that indicated she'd already made up her mind.</i>
+<br><i>She spoke quietly, but firmly, with a resigned finality that indicated she'd already made up her mind.</i>

 #### KEVIN